 Sometimes you need to send/receive money when you are abroad; using USA to Taiwan Western Union money orders are the best way to go.
 And not by some negligible amount.
 Even if your bank charges you very little for the international wire transfer to a Taiwanese bank account, you’re still probably better off going with Taiwan Western Union.
+If you’re looking to send money from other countries internationally, you could potentially be better of using a money transfer service that allows different countries to transfer, while benefitting from the best rates available at the time.

 If you haven’t read about my last endeavor with transferring money in Taiwan, you can read the two-part story here (Part 1) and here (Part 2).
 To sum up: it was a colossal pain in the ass.
 Bank of America is extremely secure when it comes to online transfers, but that means more work to send a transfer: not only that, but after it took days to get to Taiwan, I had to sign-off on the transfer at my bank to get the money released from the middle-man bank.
 All-in-all, it took me a week to get my money!